nikosmaheras11/AGENCY-CRM/README.md

 # Agency Dashboard OS

-> Operating system and client dashboard for agency management - built on Directus and Nuxt 3
+> Operating system and client dashboard for agency management - built on Supabase and Nuxt 3

-A high-level dashboard providing team and clients with real-time snapshots across all agency sectors: Creative, Performance, Design, and Resources.
+A comprehensive agency management platform providing unified dashboards across Creative, Performance, Design, and Resource management with integrated Slack notifications and automated workflows.

 ## 🎯 Core Features